-The fair value associated with the performance-based component of the equity awards under the 2021-2023 LTIP was determined based on the probable outcome of the performance conditions as of the service-inception date.
-Because the achievement of the performance targets under the 2021-2023 LTIP was not deemed probable as of the service-inception date, no value was attributed to the performance-based portion of the 2021-2023 LTIP assuming the highest level of performance conditions will be achieved for each of the Named Executive Officers:
+The fair value associated with the performance-based component of the equity awards under the 2022-2024 LTIP was determined based on the probable outcome of the performance conditions as of the service-inception date.
+Because the achievement of the performance targets under the 2022-2024 LTIP was not deemed probable as of the service-inception date, no value was attributed to the performance-based portion of these awards.
+The following reflects the fair values of the performance-based equity portion of the 2022-2024 LTIP assuming the highest level of performance conditions will be achieved for each of the Named Executive Officers: